-This type of data helps you optimize your AdWords keywords because you now have insight into exactly what people are typing into search bars that show your ads as relevant to their searches.
+This type of data helps you optimize your Ads keywords because you now have insight into exactly what people are typing into their search bars that bring up your ads as relevant to their searches.

-It will also show you the keywords that do not make sense, but cause your ads to appear anyways, so you can make improvements and work on appearing in relevant search results instead.
+It will also show you the keywords that do not make sense, but cause your ads to appear anyway, so you can make adjustments to your negative keywords list and work on appearing in relevant search results instead.

 4. Final URLs

-And there you have it!
-The top 5 best AdWords reports in Google Analytics and how to find them in your Google Analytics account.
+And there you have it, our top 5 Ads reports in Google Analytics and how to find them in your Google Analytics account.